fsackur/PesterPasta/README.md

 # PesterPasta
-Copypasta sauce for pester!
-Complete code coverage in minutes, thanks to automated mock generation!
+Copypasta for pester!

+## Gigo

+The main part of this module is Gigo, a module for tracing black-box functions to speed the development of tests on already-existing API clients.